May 18, 2016

 Replaces the overt ads of Minority Report with integrated messages that turn your physical world into a series of highly tailored experiences.

 So as you walk into a store your favorite song could start playing via the connected in-store radio recognizing your mobile device ID.
 Sales staff would know you have recently Googled Android devices indicating you may be thinking of switching handsets.
-Airlines could easily detect VIP or influential flyers complaining on Twitter and quickly help them.
+Airlines could easily detect VIP or influential flyers posting on Twitter and quickly help them.